Yevhen-Tkachenko-1/Software-Engineer-Portfolio/README.md

 ### Welcome to Developer's page!

 The portfolio is created for any interested IT specialist such as Researcher, Recruiter, HR, PM or Technical Specialist.<br>
-The portfolio shows interesting facts about my programming experience and personal qualities.<br>
 The portfolio consists of additional topics which are NOT included in my CV:

 - [**About**](#about)